-Terms like mutual linking, one-way linking, reciprocal linking, cross linking have worked their way into SEO strategy plans of Web masters.
-The justification for linking is “more links means more importance which equals more traffic”.
-Beware of this method.
-To presume that Google will assign or rank your site higher based on a large number of links is simply not true.
+Terms like mutual linking, one-way linking, reciprocal linking, and cross-linking have worked their way into Webmasters’ SEO strategy plans.
+Specifically, the justification for linking is “more links means more importance which equals more traffic.”
+On the other hand, beware of this method.
+To presume that Google will assign or rank your site higher based on many links is not true.

-If you’ve followed the linking method and have linked or traded links with 100,000 other Web sites, congratulations on the hard work.
-You have asked the Google bot 100,000 times to index your Web site.
-The Google bot is one of many search bots or spiders that Google uses to crawl the Internet.
+Suppose you’ve followed the linking method and have linked or traded links with 100,000 other Web sites, congratulations on the hard work.
+Accordingly, you have asked the Google bot 100,000 times to index your Web site.
+Google bot is one of many search bots or spiders that Google uses to crawl the Internet.

-The first and most important factor is content.
+The first and most important factor is the content.
 Content is king.
 If you have a Web site that sells left-handed products, then add talking points about any and everything “left-handed.”

 If this is a budget buster, consider publishing E-Zines or using article Web sites, which allow you to republish articles related to your Web site or business.
-However, original content is best.
+However, the original content is best.

-The second factor that determines your Web site’s ranking or position in Google for a particular search phrase is relevancy.
+The second factor determining your Web site’s ranking or position in Google for a particular search phrase is relevancy.
 Beware, relevancy is in the eye of the beholder.
-Make sure you are interpreting yourself through the public’s eye.
+Above all, make sure you are interpreting yourself through the public’s eye.
 What is relevant to you is not necessarily relevant to a website visitor or the search engines.

 Search engines are machines.
 They compile information about the Web site content it indexes and records.
-If a poorly ranked Web site receives an astronomical amount of UNIQUE visits, the web site position will improve.
-This might happen if a little known web site was mentioned in the main stream news media.
+If a poorly ranked Web site receives an astronomical amount of UNIQUE visits, the website position will improve.
+This might happen if a little known web site was mentioned in the mainstream news media.

 In a nutshell, there is no magic bullet to great search engine results.
 But using “Content that is Relevant to your Visitors” will take you a long way.
-Build your Web site for visitors and search engines like Google, Yahoo and BING will follow.
+Build your Web site for visitors, and search engines like Google, Yahoo, and BING will follow.